Ani1997-ai/GitorGithub-basics-for-DevOps-Engineers/GitorGithub-Fundamentals/GitorGithub-Basics.md

 Git is a distributed version control system created by Linus Torvalds.
 It helps developers track changes in their code, collaborate with teams, and manage different versions of projects efficiently.

 Key features of Git:

 - Tracks code history
 - Supports branching and merging
 - Enables collaboration via remote repositories (like GitHub)

+Why Git is important?

+- You never lose cod
+- You know who changed code what and when
+- Multiple people can work on the same project safely

 ---